Shockingly Easy Focaccia Recipe

 - Make a simple but delicious sandwich.
 Slice the focaccia loaf into 4 or 6 slices – depending on how hungry you are! – and fill with your favourite sandwich fillings.
 My fave is tuna salad.
 Don’t forget the salt and pepper – it makes all the difference.

-- Make toasted sandwiches if you have leftovers the next day.
+- Make grilled cheese sandwiches if you have leftovers the next day.
 Or make focaccia croutons for a soup or salad.
 Toss in olive oil, herbs and salt and pepper and bake for 8 to 10 minutes at 180C/355F until golden brown.

 - Make focaccia art if you’re feeling artistic and want to impress everyone.
 Forever.
 Here’s a tutorial on focaccia bread art if this idea interests you!